CaliStyle/humpback-core-pack/README.md

 			}
 		});

-		//Set this so it's never empty
+		//Set this so it's never undefined
 		$scope.thisportfolio = $scope.portfolio.selected;

 		//Read from the Api